SiddBhattacherya/bTracker/README.md

 To run this project, clone the repo and run "npm start" in the command line.
+The app recommends which exchange to use that has a greater net positive.

 <img src="./public/screencap.PNG">